 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

 Acute treatment of migraine in adults

-Cluster headache: Acute and preventive treatment
+Cluster headache: Treatment and prognosis

 Cluster headache: Epidemiology, clinical features, and diagnosis

 Evaluation of the adult with headache in the emergency department